 Standard tank sizes are two, three, four and six gallons.
 Clearly, if you err toward a tank that is too small, you will waste a lot of time refilling it.
 If you err toward a tank that is too large, you may end up wasting product and possibly injuring yourself.

 Overall, the four-gallon tank seems to be the most popular choice.
 This size tank is large enough to accommodate most jobs and still light weight enough for most people to be able to carry comfortably.

 Some of the main Chapin 61900 Tree and Turf Pro features:

-- A commercial backpack sprayer.
-Don’t let the “commerical” scare homeowners away
+- One of the best commercial backpack sprayers.
+Don’t let the “commerical” scare homeowners away.

 - Stainless steel wand

 - The padded shoulder straps and cushioned back pack

 - Extended hose and long spraying wand